 A minimum of a second class honours degree.
 In certain circumstances, the School will consider candidates who have not followed a conventional education path and these cases are assessed individually.

 Months of entry

 The MA gives a 360-degree perspective on child protection, introducing you to the viewpoints of academics, practitioners, organisations, parents, children and young people, integrated with contemporary research theory and policy.
 The impact that technology has on protecting children as well as the effect of the globalisation of the abuse and exploitation of vulnerable children is considered throughout.

 The MA has attracted national and international students, all with a variety of experience in child protection.
-This combination of the opportunity for a diverse pool of knowledge, and a desire to question and excel, has made the MA a success.
+The opportunity to access this diverse pool of knowledge, within an environment that allows you to question and excel, has made the Advanced Child Protection MA a success.

 Information for international students